Errors thrown by actions

 }

-However, then you'd have to add this code to all actions that use Firebase.
+But this would need to be added to all actions that use Firebase.

 var store = Store<AppState>(